 Yes, a spa day with hot tubs and saunas are great for stress relief and are normally recommended.
 But, beware of hot tubs and saunas!

-While there’s no specific studies that point toward heated environments and implantation, but it’s better to be safe.
-Anything that could disrupt your chances of a successful implantation is a no go!
+While there’s no specific studies that point toward heated environments and implantation, but it’s better to be safe!
+Anything that could disrupt your chances to increase implantation success is a no go.